imranmd/Web_Fundamentals_Reading_Material/12_Async_JS/Network_requests_in_JS.md

-# Fetch API and XHR (XMLHttpRequest) in JavaScript: A Comprehensive Guide
+# Fetch API and XHR (XMLHttpRequest) in JavaScript

 ## Introduction